-Are you wondering about the differences between PA vs MD?
-Let’s take a look at some specific distinctions between these two esteemed professions.
-You might be surprised to learn that the reasons for why you want to become a doctor could also be reasons to consider pursuing a career as a PA.
+The primary difference between a PA vs MD is the level of autonomy and length of education, but both roles are crucial in healthcare.
+In this blog, we’ll look at some specific distinctions between these two esteemed professions.
+You might be surprised to learn that the reasons why you want to become a doctor could also be reasons to consider pursuing a career as a PA.

 Listen to the blog!